Scoring Details for the COMPASS

 - Should you set a target for the COMPASS?
 If yes, how?

-So how is the COMPASS test scored?
+What is the scoring system of COMPASS?
 If you are a student applying for college admissions, you might wonder if the scores are important at all.
 The answer is 'Yes', if you do not satisfy the entry-level score of the college in SAT/ACT.
 A college will ask you to take the COMPASS to judge your skills in the areas of reading, writing and math and determine if you might require certain 'helper' courses as a revision, to make you college-ready.
 This can also happen in case you have been out of touch with your studies for an extended interval of time.

 Test Scoring Method: